 This one is something of a disappointment.
-The Sonata is remarkably fine for an 82-year old man, but Arrau's earlier recording for Philips (1970) is unquestionably the better one and it should have been included here; the later attempt is interesting mostly as it gives the opportunity for a fascinating comparison.
-Nor do the two very late recordings (1989) show Arrau at his best, though one must understand that he was 86 at the time.
-The third piece from the set Liebesträume (not ''Liebestraum'', as stated carelessly and usually, including on the cover here) is rather charming, but the Mephisto Waltz displays some painful technical shortcomings.
-Still, spectacular performance for such old an age; I have heard far worse from much younger things who bang the piano mercilessly under the delusion that their musical butchery exhibits Romantic temperament.
+The Sonata is remarkably fine for an 82-year old man, but Arrau's earlier recording for Philips (1970) is unquestionably the better one and should have been included here; the later attempt is pretty much the same interpretation, but the playing lacks the subtle tempo transitions so characteristic of Arrau and the final result is somewhat incoherent.
+Nor do the two very late recordings (1989) show him at his best, though one must understand that he was 86 at the time.
+The third piece from the set Liebesträume (not ''Liebestraum'', as stated carelessly and usually, including on the cover here) is rather charming, but the Mephisto Waltz sounds rather clumsy.
+Still, spectacular performance for such an old age; I have heard worse from much younger things who bang the piano mercilessly under the delusion that their musical butchery exhibits Romantic temperament.

 No. 1 Preludio